 By the time she finished, the professor and I were done with our soup and she hadn't touched hers.

 The professor leaned back in his chair as the waitress collected our soup bowls (my employer waved away her full bowl).
 "I can direct you to somebody who knows about the Devane family," he said.
-"They gave a building to the college some years ago, so I'm sure the college history office has information about them – but, frankly, who cares?"
+"They gave a building to the college many years ago, so I'm sure the college history office has information about them – but, frankly, who cares?"
 He smiled impishly.
 "The thing that intrigues me is the young man who died while the Town Hall was burning."

 My employer nodded.
 "Me, too, I confess.
 A family being prominent, wealthy, and so on – that doesn't make them interesting.
 Not as interesting as that young man, and the woman..."